Soulidium: History

-Formation, Children Of Chaos (2006-2009)
+Formation, Children Of Chaos (2006–2009)

 Soulidium was formed in late 2006, by vocalist Michael McKnight.
 Guitarist AJ Maldonado would be the next member to join the band after seeing an ad posted by McKnight on Myspace.
 Soon to follow was guitarist Eric Beausoleil who AJ recommended to McKnight.
 After months of searching, drummer Danny Cayocca was found in Springfield, Missouri.
 Bassist and final member to join was Jake Jaden.

 The same year, the band began recording their debut album, Children of Chaos, which was released on June 19, 2007.
 The song from their album, Trapped appears in the soundtrack for the film Saw IV, released on October 23, 2007.
 It was recorded entirely at Long View Recording Studio in Massachusetts.
 The album featured string work by American Grammy Award-winning keyboardist, composer, arranger and record producer Jeff Bova, whose credits include Celine Dion, Michael Jackson, Blondie, and Eric Clapton and mastering by the Grammy Award-winning Bob Ludwig, whose credits include Jimi Hendrix, Paul McCartney, Madonna, Rolling Stones, and Nirvana The album was well received by fans and critics alike and was considered an overall success.
-Later in 2007, a devastating fire and clash over the bands direction split up the original lineup and led McKnight to immediately begin replacing members and forming a new lineup.
+Later in 2007, a devastating fire and clash over the band’s direction split up the original lineup and led McKnight to immediately begin replacing members and forming a new lineup.
 In 2008, to prepare for touring, McKnight recruited guitarists Shadow Morte and Chris Polidoro and bassist Jadis Lucien.
 After switching through a few drummers, Danny Cayocca returned to the band on May 20, 2008.
 In 2008, American guitar manufacturer Dean Guitars sponsored and added Soulidium to their artist roster.